 Tourists swimming at Mui Ne beach (back beach)

-Back Beach (Hon Rom Bay) is quite quiet, with gentle waves, clear water and no reefs, so it is suitable for light recreational activities, swimming, walking, windsurfing and night campfires.
+Back Beach (Hon Rom Bay) is quite quiet, with gentle waves, clear blue water and no reefs, so it is suitable for light recreational activities, swimming, walking, windsurfing and night campfires.
 Since the total solar eclipse, Mui Ne Back Beach has been awakened, completely transformed, and coastal roads have opened for tourism investors to exploit the beauty of Hon Rom Bay.

 Mui Ne Back Beach (Phan Thiet) has many beautiful natural landscapes.
-The tourist areas are located right next to the coast, so early in the morning when the sun has just risen above the sea, many tourists experience with fishermen pulling nets, pulling basket boats to the sandbank, and removing small fish caught in the net.
+The tourist areas are located right next to the coast, so early in the morning when the sun has just risen above the sea, many tourists experience with fishermen pulling nets, pulling basket boats onto the sandbank, and removing small fish caught in the net.
 The activities of the fishing villagers along with the natural beauty of Mui Ne Back Beach at dawn are like a beautiful "ink painting" on the sea.

 Comment (0)